nyggus/perftester/docs/use_of_config.md

 Notice in the last example that it is enough to run a test for a new function, and this function will appear in `pt.config.settings`.

-You do not need to directly use this attribute. `perftest` functions use them, and you can change them using the `.set()` method.
+You do not need to directly use this attribute. `perftester` functions use them, and you can change them using the `.set()` method.

 ### Traceback

-As `perftest` does not aim to catch bugs in your code, you need not see and analyze the full traceback after a test does not pass.
+As `perftester` does not aim to catch bugs in your code, you need not see and analyze the full traceback after a test does not pass.
 Hence, the default behavior is to print only the error itself, without the traceback.

 You can change this behavior using `.full_traceback()` method, and then change back using `.cut_traceback()`.